jaschers/psnet/README.md

 # dm-finder
 ## Preamble
-The goal of this project is to investigate the potential of pattern spectra for analyses based on Cherenkov telescope data.
-In the current state, the goal of the project is NOT to outperfom the standard algorithms used by the CTA, H.E.S.S., ... collaborations.
+This project investigates the potential of pattern spectra for analyses based on Cherenkov telescope data.
+By applying pattern spectra on convolutional neural networks (CNNs), the goal of this project is to outperform the performance of the current standard analysis and/or to reduce the computational power needed to train the CNNs.

 ## Installation
 ### Git and ssh key